How we will resolve any issues or complaints for our members

 - You may commence legal proceedings against us before, after or at the same time as using our internal dispute resolution procedure.

 - Our participation in the internal dispute resolution procedure is not a waiver of any rights we may have under the law, or under contract between the credit union and yourself.
 An example of such a contract may be a loan contract, a mortgage, a guarantee, the terms and conditions of a Visa Debit card.

-- This article itself is not a contract between the credit union and yourself, and it is not enforceable against us.
+- This article itself is not a contract between the credit co-operative and yourself, and it is not enforceable against us.